 Place Names of Assynt

-This web site is a local undertaking and aims to collect and collate place names in Assynt.
-This is a work in progress and not a completed project.
-It is a result of a series of local events, run by Assynt Leisure and Learning in conjunction with Comhlan Gaidhlig Asainte with support from the Highland Council.
+This web site is a local voluntary undertaking and aims to collect and collate place names in Assynt.
+It is a work in progress and not a completed project.
+It documents the results of a series of local events, run by Assynt Leisure and Learning in conjunction with Comhlan Gaidhlig Asainte with support from the Highland Council.
 The intent of these workshops is to understand better our sense of place through place names.
-This work builds on earlier events with local experts.
-The web site development has been funded by the Coigach and Assynt Living Landscape Partnership.
+The work builds on earlier events with local experts.
+Some initial web site development was funded by the Coigach and Assynt Living Landscape Partnership.

 Please click on the drop-down box under "Notes" above for links to articles and other information.
 Place names can be browsed by name, or on clickable maps or by local area (collections).
 Click on search results for a full record, some of which include additional information about the place name.
 Some records have photographs.